manahilfaisal/Analysis-and-Mitigation-of-Harmonics-in-Square-Wave-Inverter-using-FIR-Filter-/README.md

 # Analysis and Mitigation of Harmonics in Square Wave Inverter

-This project demonstrates the generation of an AC sine wave from a DC source using a square wave inverter and FIR low-pass filtering in MATLAB.
+This project demonstrates the generation of an AC sine wave from a DC source using a square wave inverter after FIR low-pass filtering in MATLAB.
 The simulation calculates harmonics, THD (Total Harmonic Distortion), and verifies IEEE-519 compliance.

 ---